Ingredients to Avoid in Body Care | Everlasting Organics

 Sunscreens, moisturizers with SPF, and lip balms with SPF

-Better alternative: Look for mineral sunscreens using non-nano zinc oxide or titanium dioxide — they sit on top of the skin rather than absorbing into it.
+Better alternative: Look for mineral sunscreens using non-nano zinc oxide or titanium dioxide — they sit on top of the skin rather than absorbing into it, providing broad-spectrum protection without systemic absorption concerns.

 Parabens Estrogen Mimic